markbrown4/yellowshoe/source/cv.md

 I'm passionate about designing and building high quality web sites &amp; applications using open standards.
 I enjoy teaching others and working collaboratively with talented people.

-Currently I am working with <a href="http://www.adioso.com/">Adioso</a> as a front-end developer, a place where you can find the flights to anywhere in the world.
-In 2012 I began freelance work at <a href="http://inspire9.com/">Inspire9</a> where I joined the amazingly talented bunch at <a href="http://development.inspire9.com/">Inspire9's development agency</a> and built Rails applications for a year becoming a <em>much</em> better developer, it was the most satisfying work of my career. <br>Before that, I was designing and building things at <a href="http://www.pageuppeople.com/">PageUp People</a>, the leading Australian talent management software provider.
+Currently I am working with <a href="http://development.inspire9.com/">Inspire9 development</a> from the co-working space I've been a part of since 2012, primarily working on Rails applications with a focus on the front-end.
+I also worked with <a href="http://www.adioso.com/">Adioso</a> for two years and before that I was designing and building things at <a href="http://www.pageuppeople.com/">PageUp People</a>, the leading Australian talent management software provider.
 I have been working on the web professionally for over <script>document.write(new Date().getFullYear() - 2006)</script> years.

 ## Personal Attributes
 - Ability to work both independently and collaboratively.